Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Related Work

 In addition to the previously mentioned public datasets, there are also several non-public datasets.
-For example, \cite{enomoto2017filmy} create a dataset by synthesizing the simulated cloud on the cloud-free images with eight comparatively cloudless WorldView-2 images for learning. \cite{cresson2019optical} use Sentinel-2 images acquired over the province of Tuy, Burkina Faso to construct experiments. \cite{gao2020cloud} collect two simulated datasets with around $35\%$ cloud cover based on Gaofen-2 optical imagery and airborne optical imagery, respectively, and a real dataset based on Sentinel-2 optical imagery.
+For example, Enomoto et al.~\citep{enomoto2017filmy} create a dataset by combining {\revise clouds simulated by Perlin noise with eight comparatively cloudless WorldView-2 images to generate obscured images for learning}.
+Cresson et al.~\citep{cresson2019optical} use Sentinel-2 images acquired over the province of Tuy, Burkina Faso to construct experiments.
+Gao et al.~\citep{gao2020cloud} collect two simulated datasets with around $35\%$ cloud cover based on Gaofen-2 optical imagery and airborne optical imagery, respectively, and a real dataset based on Sentinel-2 optical imagery.
 These datasets are relatively small in size and contain a limited number of scenarios.
-While featuring high resolution imagery, cloudy observations are all simulated.
+While featuring high-resolution imagery, cloudy observations are all simulated.